-8.J.3.8 Final Stabilization - a site or portion of a site is "finally stabilized" when it has implemented all applicable Federal and State reclamation requirements.
+8.J.3.8 Final Stabilization- a site or portion of a site is "finally stabilized" when it has implemented all applicable Federal and State reclamation requirements.

-8.J.3.9 Uncontaminated - free from the presence Discharge - a discharge that does not cause or contribute to an exceedance of pollutants attributable to industrial activity.applicable water quality standards.
+8.J.3.9 Uncontaminated- free from the presence of pollutants attributable to industrial activity.

-8.J.3.10 Process Water - treated and untreated washwater; mine dewatering water (except as authorized by 8.J.2); process wastewater, and/or mine dewatering water (except as authorized by 8.J.2) comingled with stormwater discharges associated with industrial activities; and discharges subject to an existing effluent limitation at 40 CFR Part 436 or 440.
+8.J.3.10 Process Water- treated and untreated washwater; mine dewatering water (except as authorized by 8.J.2); process wastewater, and/or mine dewatering water (except as authorized by 8.J.2) comingled with stormwater discharges associated with industrial activities; and discharges subject to an existing effluent limitation at 40 CFR Part 436 or 440.